eyhuynh/307VocalHarmonizer/index.md

 ## Pitch-shifting
-In order for harmonies to be heard, pitch shifting must take place.
+In order for harmonies to be heard, pitch-shifting must take place.
 Our goal was to create two harmonies: one at a higher pitch compared to the signer’s voice, and the other at a lower pitch compared to the singer’s voice.
-The pitch-shifting was implemented on Max/MSP primarily with the gizmo~ object, but also with the retune~ object.
-The goal of implementing the pitch shift, was to be as user-friendly as possible.
+Pitch-shifting was implemented on Max/MSP primarily with the gizmo~ object, but also with the help of the retune~ object.
+The goal of implementing the pitch-shift, was to be as user-friendly as possible.
 We wanted any individual to be able to use this vocal harmonizer without requiring any music theory background.

-### gizmo~: Pitch Shift
+### gizmo~: Pitch-Shift
 The gizmo~ object on Max/MSP was mainly used for the pitch-shifting.
-We decided to pitch shift one of the harmonies up a third, and pitch shift the other harmony down a third.
+We decided to pitch-shift one of harmony up a third, and pitch shift the other harmony down a third.

 gimzo~ works inside a pfft~ object.
 The pfft~ object is a subpatch that computes a Fast Fourier Transform for each frame of a specified length in samples (i.e., it performs a Short-time Fourier Transform or ‘STFT’).
 We used the same pfft~ object as the one from the ‘gizmo~ Help’ option.
 After the signal has been pre-processed, it gets sent to pfft~.
 Inside the pfft~, gizmo~ works in between the fftin~ and fftout~ objects, so that an STFT can be computed. gizmo~ also takes in an argument that is a ratio between two frequencies.
-This ratio determines how shifted the pitch(es) of a signal will be.
-For example, to have a pitch-shift of a major third, the ratio would be approximately 1.26.
+This ratio determines how shifted the pitch of a signal will be.
+For example, to achieve a pitch-shift of a major third, the ratio would be approximately 1.26.

 One issue with applying a constant ratio to gizmo~ is that the pitch-shifting will not retain the tonality of a scale.
-For example, if the singer is singing in the key of C Major, and the ratio of pitch-shifting is 1.26 (for a major third) for each note that is sung, when the singer sings a D, the harmony will be an F#, when it should be an F. Therefore, we had to find a method to detect the pitch in real-time, change the ratio of gizmo~ depending on which note is sung.
+For example, if the singer is singing in the key of C Major, and the ratio of pitch-shifting is 1.26 (a major third) for each note that is sung, when the singer sings a D, the harmony will be an F#, when it should be an F. Therefore, we had to find a method to detect the pitch in real-time, and change the ratio of gizmo~ depending on which note is sung.

 > include image!!!